 .223 and 5.56 History

 In the years following the Korean War, work began in the US on a rifle and cartridge that could compete with the German STG-44 and the Russian AK-47, both relatively light (for the time) rifles firing an intermediate caliber that was controllable under fully-automatic fire.

-The goal was to create something a round that was high-velocity, relatively light so that troops could carry hundreds of rounds without issue, but with enough power to still be effective against battlefield targets at 500 yards.
+The goal was to create a round that was high-velocity, relatively light so that troops could carry hundreds of rounds without issue, and with enough power to still be effective against battlefield targets at 500 yards.
 The US military also wanted a new lightweight combat rifle to fire the new round.